-In 2018, Congress enacted a new Federal law (Public Law 115-126) which establishes a nationwide standard "duty to report" suspected child abuse.
-The "Protecting Young Victims from Sexual Abuse and Safe Sport Authorization Act of 2017" ("Safe Sport Act") specifically applies to all Dixie Youth Baseball ("DYB") leagues and/or their sponsoring organizations.
-All DYB leagues must comply with the following provisions of the Safe Sport Act:
+In 2018, Congress enacted a new Federal law, The "Protecting Young Victims from Sexual Abuse and Safe Sport Authorization Act of 2017" ("Safe Sport Act"), which specifically requires applicable amateur sports organizations which are not part of national governing bodies such as Dixie Softball Inc. and affiliated leagues to:

-- 1) Duty to Report Child Abuse Dixie Youth Baseball franchised leagues and/or their sponsoring organizations whose membership includes any adult who is in regular contact with an amateur athlete who is a minor must report suspected child abuse, including sexual abuse, within 24 hours to law enforcement.
-Please review the "Abuse Reporting Guidelines" under the League Risk Management tab on the DYB website at youth.dixie.org, - 2) Limit One-On-One Interaction with Minors Dixie Youth Baseball franchised leagues and/or their sponsoring organizations must establish procedures to limit one-on-one interactions between an amateur athlete who is a minor and an adult (who is not the minor's legal guardian) at a facility under a jurisdiction of the league without being in an observable and interruptible distance from another adult, except in emergency circumstances. - 3) Training for Adults and Minors - Dixie Youth Baseball franchised leagues and/or their sponsoring organizations must offer and provide consistent training to all adult members who have regular contact with amateur athletes who are minors, and subject to parental consent, to members who are minors, regarding prevention and reporting of child abuse to allow a complainant to report easily an incident of child abuse to appropriate persons. - This Plan will serve as awareness education training for all league officials and staff who agree to educate themselves on all forms of misconduct and to refrain from engaging in such misconduct and in violating the policies herein.
-Leagues may adopt this Plan or adopt a similar plan which complies with Federal law. - The Safe Sport Act requires sports organizations including Dixie Youth Baseball franchised leagues and/or their sponsoring organizations to provide training to minors on preventing and reporting of child abuse.
-DYB league organizations shall provide all parents of minor children access to the "Abuse Avoidance Training for Minors" or a similar document from another source to each parent with a strong recommendation that each parent should review this document with their minor child.
-Under the League Risk Management tab on the DYB website at youth.dixie.org, please review the "Abuse Awareness Training Minors". - 4) Prohibit Retaliation DYB franchised leagues and/or their sponsoring organizations must prohibit retaliation against any individual who makes a report required under the Safe Sport Act.
+- Duty to Report Child Abuse by Covered Individuals A covered individual is any adult who is authorized by an applicable amateur sports organization to interact with a minor or amateur athlete.
+Covered individuals must report suspicions of child abuse, including sexual abuse, within 24 hours to law enforcement.
+Failure to report may be a criminal violation under state and federal law. - Limit One-On-One Interaction with Minors Must establish reasonable procedures to limit oneon-one interactions between an amateur athlete who is a minor and an adult (who is not the minor's legal guardian) at a facility under the jurisdiction of the applicable amateur sports organization without being in an observable and interruptible distance from another adult, except in emergency circumstances. - 3.
+Training for Adults and Minors Must offer and provide consistent training to all adult members who are in regular contact with amateur athletes who are minors, and subject to parental consent, to members who are minors, regarding prevention and reporting of child abuse to allow a complainant to report easily an incident of child abuse to appropriate persons. - 4.
+Prohibit Retaliation Must prohibit retaliation against any individual who makes a report required under the Safe Sport Act.